mariamtvalchrelidze/RC/Documentation.md

 ## Purporse
 The porpose of RC system is to allow users (patients as well as hospital staff) to monitor and control rooms in the hospital.
+By monitoring and controlling we mean:
+- checking and setting room temperature
+- opening and closing windows
+- calling a nurse

+### Stakeholders

+Patients, hospital staff and hospital management represent the stakeholders, since the system enables an easier operation of the hospital for patients as well as staff.
+Moreover, it minimizes cost of the development.

+### Concerns

+The application has to be easy to learn, since the staff training would be an additional cost.

+### Containers
 The system consists of multiple containers.
 Some of which are part of the business logic.

-### Containers

 - User Interface